Dolyetyus/markdown/README.md

 ### Existing tool

 The coverage check is done with [coverage.py](https://github.com/nedbat/coveragepy).
-The following command is used to check the total coverage throughtout the project:
+The following command is used to check the total coverage throughout the project:
 ```
 $ coverage run -m unittest discover
 ```